 10. IU Auditorium

-From the outside, the IU Auditorium looks like a nice limestone building.
+From the outside, the IU Auditorium looks like a lovely limestone building.
 When you walk inside, however, you would think you're in an auditorium in a big city -- high ceilings, classic art, and an all-around lavish space.
 IU Auditorium holds around 3,000 people and hosts off-Broadway productions, concerts, comedians, and talks with notable celebrities.

-It's probably one of those buildings you've passed a thousand times before, but next time you're nearby, swing in for a stroll (and be prepared for the heat).
+This greenhouse probably one of those buildings you've passed a thousand times before, but next time you're nearby, swing in for a stroll (and be prepared for the heat).

 8. Jordan River